HankiGreed/blogchain/content/post/Getting-Started-With-Ethereum.md

     |[Embark](https://framework.embarklabs.io/)|A Swiss Knife for Ethereum, Can run `IPFS` nodes, a local blockchain etc. Has a steep learning curve|

-> :zap: I plan to write a post OpenZeppelin's contract library, Lookout for it :zap:

 ---
 ## Grr, Show Me Some Code Already !!! :tiger: